Report an accessibility problem

 Global Education programs provide an opportunity for students to explore their creative side through an intercultural lens, deepen their understanding of the world and gain valuable career-building experiences.
 Study abroad can prove to be a vital accompaniment to any art program, allowing for broad historical and archaeological explorations.
 Students develop insight into the cultures and minds of some of the world's most notable artists when they experience the places that gave rise to specific artistic styles.

-Graduates of the studio art minor are positioned to expand into any career path and develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
-A minor in studio art can help students as they pursue careers in arts-related disciplines and industries.
+Graduates with this minor are positioned to pursue any career path and develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
+Graduates are well prepared to enter arts-related industries or bring creative insight to fields as diverse as business, education and technology.

 herbergeradvising@asu.edu